 So African countries are scouting out a new path.
-"The scope for classic labour-intensive, export-oriented industrialisation is narrower now," says Yaw Ansu, advisor to Ghana's finance minister.
+"The scope for classic labour-intensive, export-oriented industrialisation is narrower now," says Yaw Ansu, who advises the minister of finance in Ghana.
 "But countries like us can compensate by basing our model on adding value to our agriculture and natural resources."
 One example is Blue Skies, a company near Accra.
 Its workers dice fruit sold in European shops.

 Another example is horticulture.
 In normal times, more than 400 tonnes of cut flowers are flown out of Nairobi every day, on average.
-In Ziway, an Ethiopian town, kilometre-long greenhouses grow roses for transport to the Netherlands.
+In Ziway, an Ethiopian town, there are kilometre-long greenhouses where roses grow for transport to the Netherlands.